Walker, Steve

 Biographical Text

-Having turned down a player-coach job at Ilfracombe Town, he became player-manager at Minehead in May 1950 until taking over a pub in Warminster in 1953.
+Having turned down a player-coach job at Ilfracombe Town, Steve became player-manager at Minehead in May 1950 until taking over a pub in Warminster in 1953.
+Perhaps more than any other City player, Steve's story is one of 'what might have been' had it not been for World War Two.
+Had he remained with the club, and injury free, he may well have played over four hundred league games for the club.

 Appearances